"Darkness cannot drive out darkness; only light can do that. Hate cannot drive out hate; only love can do that."

 Balance: Justice & Mercy

 The Peacemaker balances Justice and Mercy.
 Justice is his commitment to fairness, truth, and right relationship.
-Mercy is his understanding that people make mistakes and deserve compassion.
+Mercy is his understanding that people make mistakes and need compassion.

 Justice without mercy becomes harshness: rigid, punitive, cut off from the humanity of those he judges.
 The Judge (active shadow) sees guilt everywhere.
 His judgments wound rather than heal.